prashantvermaiiitb/webpack-project/README.md

         3.  and we don't want them on build-dev
         4. Added SERVE as another parameter so that only to have this is in condition and it's the development environment in itself as a solution.
 41. https://app.netlify.com/ will be used for the further deployment process.
-42. Next we are planning to put on the standard way of commiting the messsages for this we are planning to have standard-version as the supporting package.
+42. Next we are planning to put on the standard way of commiting the messsages
+    1.  for this we are planning to have standard-version as the supporting package.
+    2. Added a release command in package.json for the same